PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Tracking events
 *Requires Analytics*

-To collect data about user's interaction with interactive components of your app, like button presses or the use of a particular item in a game use ``event`` method.
+To collect data about the user's interaction with the interactive components of your app, like button presses or the use of a particular item in a game use ``event`` method.
 More about [events](https://helpcenter-piwik-pro.intercom.help/user-guides/action-reports/actions-reports-events) and [ultimate guide to event tracking](https://piwik.pro/blog/event-tracking-ultimate-guide/).

 ```java
 TrackHelper.track().event("category", "action").path("/main/actionScreen").name("label").value(1000f).with(tracker);
 ```
-The ``track`` method allows to specify next parameters:
+The ``track`` method allows the specification of the following parameters:

 * A category (required) – this String defines the event category.
-You might define event categories based on the class of user actions, like clicks or gestures or voice commands, or you might define them based upon the features available in your application (play, pause, fast forward, etc.).
+You might define event categories based on the class of user actions such as clicks or gestures or voice commands, or you may define them based on the features available in your application (play, pause, fast forward, etc.).

 * An action (required) – this String defines the specific event action within the category specified.
-In the example, we are basically saying that the category of the event is user clicks, and the action is a button click.
+In the example, we are effectively saying that the category of the event is user clicks, and the action is a button click.

 * A name (optional) – this String defines a label associated with the event.
-For example, if you have multiple Button controls on a screen, you might use the label to specify the specific View control identifier that was clicked.
+For example, if you have multiple button controls on a screen, you may use the label to specify the specific view control identifier that was clicked.

-* A value (optional) – this Float defines a numeric value associated with the event.
-For example, if you were tracking "Buy" button clicks, you might log the number of items being purchased, or their total cost.
+* A value (optional) – this Float defines a numerical value associated with the event.
+For example, if you were tracking "Buy" button clicks, you may log the number of items being purchased or their total cost.

 * A path (optional) – the path under which this event occurred.